 According to the report, settlement patterns in the Connecticut River Valley during the Woodland period were based on seasonal resources in those areas.
 Woodland-era people seemed to migrate to areas like the lowlands of the Connecticut River during the spring to fish and hunt waterfowl.

 The Native American tribes that we recognize today were Woodland peoples.
-One such tribe, the Pennacook tribe, were Eastern Woodlands Indians, which lived in the northeast of the U.S., and depended largely on seafood and would often travel down the Merrimack River from New Hampshire to the seacoast area of Massachusetts for food.
+One such tribe, the Pennacook tribe, were Eastern Woodland Indians, which lived in the northeast of the U.S., and depended largely on seafood and would often travel down the Merrimack River from New Hampshire to the seacoast area of Massachusetts for food.

 “At the time of earliest European contact (around 1500 A.D.) tens of thousands of Native Americans made their homes in Massachusetts.
 They were speakers of a variety of dialects and languages, all of which were part of the Algonquian language family and lived in many communities among which some of the best known were the Massachusett, Wampanoag, Pennacook, Mahican (Stockbridge), Pocumtuck, and Nipmuck.
 Their settlements and hunting grounds were spread across the entire state from easternmost Cape Cod (Nauset) to the western mountains (Housatonic).”